 Screen for the advanced calculus topics - you can't get lost

 This "guessing game" is perfect for algebra students when they are first learning to graph linear functions, absolute value function, parabolas, and so on.
 You can choose from pre-made functions or the teacher can create his or her own set.

 You're shown a graph, and you simply enter an equation that you think it is.
 The computer then draws a graph for your equation, and if it goes on top of the one already there - you got it right!

 I guessed y = 4 cos(2x) but it wasn't that...

 What else can you do with it?

-You can obviously graph functions, in normal and parametric forms.
-You can study and graph diagram of change, gradient, area under the curve, differential equations, cobweb methods, financial mathematics, Taylor polynomials, functions of two variables, linear programming (which is an algebra topic again), and complex functions.
-It therefore covers mathematical topics ranging from algebra course to college level studies.
+You can obviously graph functions, both in normal and parametric forms.
+You can study and graph diagram of change, gradient, area under the curve, differential equations, cobweb methods, financial mathematics, Taylor polynomials, functions of two variables, linear programming, and complex functions.
+It therefore covers mathematical topics ranging from high school to college level.

-In the TOOLS section you can create profiles so as to choose only certain buttons and options to appear on the screens.
-This can be useful for school teachers who don't want the students to get distracted or confused by too many things to do.
+In the TOOLS section you can create profiles and choose only certain buttons and options to appear on the screens.
+This can be useful for teachers who don't want the students to get distracted or confused by too many things to do.

-Overall, a well thought-of and well-done software that you can be happy with.
-Price sounds right too: $15.
+Overall, a well thought-of software that you can be happy with.
+The price sounds right too: $15.